UnexomWid/eryn/README.md

 npm i eryn
 ```

+The list of prebuilds can be found [here](https://github.com/UnexomWid/eryn/wiki/Getting-Started#prebuilds).

 If a prebuild is already available for your platform, you can jump straight to [quick examples](#Quick-examples).
 If not, read below.

 ## Compiling